metaplex-foundation/umi/docs/storage.md

 ## Generic files

-Because the definition of a file varies between libraries and whether we are in the browser or in a Node server, Umi defines a type called `GenericFile` to so we can agree on a common type for files.
+Because the definition of a file varies between libraries and whether we are in the browser or a Node server, Umi defines a type called `GenericFile` so we can agree on a common type for files.

 ```ts
 type GenericFile = {